corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 Nodes within a network see each other using the [network map](network/network-map.md).
 This is a collection of statically-signed `node-info` files, one for each node.
 Most production deployments use a highly-available, secure distribution of the network map via HTTP.

-If you are creating a test deployment that stores the nodes on the same filesystem, you can place the `node-info` files directly in the node’s `additional-node-infos` directory.
+If you are creating a test deployment that stores the nodes on the same filesystem, place the `node-info` files into the node’s `additional-node-infos` directory.
 The node picks them up and stores them in its local network map cache, then generates its own `node-info` file on startup.

 All the nodes must use the same set of network parameters.
 These are a set of constants that guarantee interoperability between the nodes.
 Typically, the HTTP network map distributes the network parameters to the nodes, which download them automatically.
 You can also generate network parameters locally.